Last updated: 14 April 2025

 The adult signatory to a child's account is required to indemnify us from any losses, costs, claims and damages arising directly or indirectly as a result of the operation of the account, except in cases where Kernel has acted wrongfully or negligently.

 Until the child's 18th birthday, the adult signatory will be the only person who can place orders or make withdrawals from or make changes to the account.
-The child can have a view-only access.
+The child can have view-only access.
 Withdrawals can only be made to an account in the name of the adult.

-The adult agrees that as of the child's 18th birthday the child will be contacted and be given full access to the account and able to add a nominated bank account for withdrawals.
+The adult agrees that as of the child's 18th birthday the child will be contacted and be given full access to the account and able to verify a bank account for withdrawals.
 The adult will still be a signatory to the account, until such time as they remove themselves, or the child as the owner removes them.

 We use identity information you provide us with - and compare that to information held by others (like government agencies) - to do so.